 Deffenbaugh Disposal, Inc. - On March 26, 2015, we acquired Deffenbaugh, one of the largest privately owned collection and disposal firms in the Midwest, for total consideration of \$416 million (\$413 million cash), inclusive of amounts for estimated working capital.
 Deffenbaugh's assets include five collection operations, seven transfer stations, two recycling facilities, one subtitle-D landfill, and one construction and demolition landfill.
-For both the three and six months ended June 30, 2015, Deffenbaugh recognized revenues of \$48 million and net losses of less than \$1 million which are included in our Condensed Consolidated Statements of Operations.
+For the three and nine months ended September 30, 2015, Deffenbaugh recognized revenues of \$44 million and \$92 million, respectively, and net income (loss) of less than \$1 million for both the three and nine months ended September 30, 2015, which are included in our Condensed Consolidated Statements of Operations.

-Goodwill of \$160 million was calculated as the excess of the consideration paid over the net assets recognized and represents the future economic benefits expected to arise from other assets acquired that could not be individually identified and separately recognized.
+Goodwill of \$152 million was calculated as the excess of the consideration paid over the net assets recognized and represents the future economic benefits expected to arise from other assets acquired that could not be individually identified and separately recognized.
 Goodwill has been assigned to our Areas that will be integrating these operations as they are expected to benefit from the synergies of the combination.
 Goodwill related to this acquisition is not deductible for income tax purposes.